- General Instructions

-If you submit an incorrect Form 8233, you will be notified by the IRS that the form submitted is not acceptable and that you must begin withholding immediately.
+If you submit an incorrect Form 8233, the IRS will notify you that the form submitted is not acceptable and that you must begin withholding immediately.
 Examples of incorrect Forms 8233 include:

-Any Form 8233 that claims a tax treaty benefit that does not exist or is obviously false.
+Any Form 8233 that claims a tax treaty benefit that does not exist or is obviously false, and

 Any Form 8233 that has not been completed in sufficient detail to allow determination of the correctness of the tax treaty benefit or exemption claimed.